epfl-ada/ada-2022-project-toestewbrr/README.md

 To gain a comprehensive understanding of the characters paired in romantic relationships in movies, we aim to answer the following questions:

-1. How do the demographics differ in the couple (i.e. age, ethnicity, religion)?
+1. How do the demographics differ between characters in a couple (i.e. age, ethnicity, religion)?
 2. Which type of personalities are coupled together?
-3. How present are non-heterosexual couples?
-4. How often is one person of the couple dying? 💀
+3. How often is one person of the couple dying? 💀
-5. Is there a difference in the findings in (1)-(4) for older movies?
+4. Is there a difference in the findings in (1)-(4) for older movies?

 ## Methods ✒️

 ### General analysis

-### Which types of characters are coupled in a romantic relationship?
+Alex will fix: general info

-### How are romantic relationships characterized?
+### CoreNLP to analyze relationships
+Explanation: meaning

+#### Differences in demographic within a couple
+Marguerite

+#### Types of personalities
+TV tropes as preliminarie, explain with coreNLP

+#### How often is a character in a relationship dying?
+Histogram with main causes of dying

-### Are romantic relationships depicted differently in older movies?
+#### Differences in romantic relationships for older movies
+Explain how we will analyze it; show difference from gen analysis

-### Differences over time
+#### Differences over time
 * Type of characters and type of relationships
   * ex: are there more personas with x characteristic in y type of relation
 * Find plot summaries which contain most love related words